Ironheart (character)

 Ironheart (Riri Williams) is a superhero appearing in American comic books published by Marvel Comics.
-Created by writer Brian Michael Bendis and artist Mike Deodato, the character first appeared in Invincible Iron Man Vol. 2 #7 (May 2016).
+Created by writer Brian Michael Bendis and artist Mike Deodato, the character first appeared in Invincible Iron Man Vol. 3 #7 (May 2016).

-Dominique Thorne portrays Williams in the Marvel Cinematic Universe (MCU), first appearing in the film Black Panther: Wakanda Forever (2022) and scheduled to star in the Disney+ series Ironheart (2023).
+Dominique Thorne portrays the character in the Marvel Cinematic Universe (MCU) film Black Panther: Wakanda Forever (2022) and Disney+ series Ironheart (2025).

 Publication history

-Riri Williams, created by Brian Michael Bendis and designed by Mike Deodato, first appeared in Invincible Iron Man Vol. 2 #7, written by Bendis and drawn by Deodato.
-She then made her first significant appearance two issues later.

-Williams later starred in the third volume of Invincible Iron Man, starting in late 2016, under the codename Ironheart, using armor designed by Stefano Caselli, the artist of the new volume.
+Riri Williams debuted in Invincible Iron Man Vol. 3 #7 (May 2016), created by writer Brian Michael Bendis and artist Mike Deodato.
+She was inspired by American actress Skai Jackson.
+She later appeared under the codename Ironheart in the 2017 Invincible Iron Man series, by Brian Michael Bendis and Stefano Caselli.
+She appeared in the 2018 Infinity Countdown: Champions series, by Jim Zub and Emilio Laiso.
+She appeared in the 2018 Ironheart series, her first solo comic book series, by Eve Ewing and Kevin Libranda.
+She appeared in the 2019 Champions series, by Jim Zub and Steven Cummings.
+She appeared in the 2020 Ironheart series, her second solo comic book series, by Vita Ayala, Danny Lore, and David Messina.

 Controversy

 In October 2016, Marvel Comics and New York-based retailer Midtown Comics jointly decided to pull from circulation J. Scott Campbell's variant cover of the first issue of The Invincible Iron Man, produced exclusively for that store, after previews of the cover were criticized for sexualizing the depicted character, 15-year-old Riri Williams.
 The cover depicted the character, a teenaged MIT engineering student who reverse engineered one of Iron Man's armored suits to wear herself, in a midriff-baring crop top, in contrast to the more modest way in which artist Stefano Caselli depicted the character in the book's interior art.
 Campbell called the decision "unfortunate," explained that his rendition of the character was intended to depict "a sassy, coming-of-age young woman".
 He regarded the reaction to the cover as a "faux controversy", saying, "I gave her a sassy 'attitude'...'sexualizing' was not intended.
 This reaction is odd."
 Brian Michael Bendis, the writer on the series, was pleased with the decision to pull the cover, saying that while he liked the face Campbell had drawn on Riri when he viewed the art as a work in progress, he disliked the completed art, saying, "Specialty covers are not in my purview and it was being produced separately from the work of the people involved in making the comic.
 Not to pass the buck but that’s the fact.
 If I had seen a sketch or something I would have voiced similar concerns.
 I am certain the next version will be amazing."